JrMime/TLD_ChaosMod_Twitch/README.md

 7. Launch The Long Drive
 8. In game, press F2 to start/stop the mod.
 Enjoy!

-## For other streamers
+## Channel setup
-Open config.json in any text editor you want and change PSP1G to your own channel
+Open config.json in any text editor you want and change Jr_Mime to your own channel

 ## How does it work
 * This is an express.js server that will be listening for requests from the mod.
 It also hosts the OBS overlay, and updates votes as they come in.